omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - can potentially use this.nextSibling on text input to get the dropdown menu and can standardize 1 function for all dropdowns. see here: https://www.w3schools.com/js/js_htmldom_navigation.asp
         - may also need to stop propagation: https://www.w3schools.com/jsref/event_stoppropagation.asp
+        - change dropdown function to this (requires adding a function input like: myFunc(sel)): first line is close other dropdowns: dropdowns = document.getelementsbyclassname(dropdowns) for dropdown in dropdowns: if dropdown.classlist.contains(show): dropdown.classlist.remove(show) then show current dropdown: this.nextSibling.classlist.add(show)
+        - the above should be able to be a generalized function that would work for all dropdowns
 - consolidate javascript code on workouts_list.html
 - Endless Scroll of workouts
 - ?Make movement tags match movement names by regex full match?